xinghaow99/DenoSent/README.md

 ## Acknowledgements

-We use the [SentEval toolkit](https://github.com/facebookresearch/SentEval) and the [MTEB toolkit](https://github.com/embeddings-benchmark/mteb) for evaluations, and we adopt the modified version of SenteEal from the [SimCSE repository](https://github.com/princeton-nlp/SimCSE).
+We use the [SentEval toolkit](https://github.com/facebookresearch/SentEval) and the [MTEB toolkit](https://github.com/embeddings-benchmark/mteb) for evaluations, and we adopt the modified version of SentEval from the [SimCSE repository](https://github.com/princeton-nlp/SimCSE).